Kevin Ranaghan: Committees and conferences

 Ranaghan was ordained a permanent Catholic deacon in 1973.
 He joined United States National Service Committee for the Catholic Charismatic Renewal for 15 years, and for 11 years was its executive director.

 He has been a principal organizer of national and international conferences, especially the 1975 Catholic Leaders Conference in Rome, and the 1977 Ecumenical Conference in Kansas City.
 Currently serving as an ICCRS Council member representing community expression of the renewal, Kevin also serves as council vice-president.
 He was a member of the council from the time of its establishment in the late 1970s until 1984.
 In 1990, he returned to the Council in his present role.

 People of Praise

 Ranaghan was a founding member of the People of Praise, an ecumenical Christian covenant community.

+Personal life

+Ranaghan is married to Dorothy Ranaghan, and has six children and twelve grandchildren.